-Figures 12a-f show that the interannual variability in p-OTTs is larger in the ORAs and in the high resolution ORCA0083 than in ORCA025... as also noted by Masina et al (2015)..
+Figures 12a-f show that the interannual variability in p-OTTs is larger in the ORAs and in the high resolution ORCA0083 than in ORCA025.
 The assimilation of observations in eddy-permitting models introduces variability that would otherwise only appear with higher resolution, as in ORCA0083.
 According to Masina et al. (2015), this higher variability in the ORAs is in better agreement with the Eddy Kinetic Energy estimates from the ocean surface current velocities (OSCAR) product than that of the FRMs.
-Although some of the ORAs have more transport variability than others throughout the basin, the western boundary variability remains a dominant feature, particularly northward of 25°S. In Fig. 12g, the interannual p-OTTs variances for each product are summed within 6° of the western boundary coast aeross-eachas a function of latitude and displayed as a percentage of the total MHT variance.
-Therefore Fig. 12g emphasises.
-It shows that the western boundary controls ~70% of the interannual MHT variability in the tropical South Atlantic for almost all the products (UR025.4 excepted), but it is less dominant further south.
+Although some of the ORAs have more transport variability than others throughout the basin, the western boundary variability remains a dominant feature, particularly northward of 25°S. In Fig. 12g, the interannual p-OTTs variances for each product are summed within 6° of the western boundary coast as a function of latitude and displayed as a percentage of the total MHT variance.
+It shows that the western boundary controls ~70% of the interannual MHT variability in the tropical

-South of this latitude25°S, the interannual variability of the transports is more spread, out across the basin, peaking not only in with contributions from the western boundary (near the Brazil-Malvinas confluence), but also and near the eastern boundary (due to the Agulhas leakage) with the largest values around 0.06 PWT per 0.25° in ORCA0083, UR025.4 and GLORYS2V4.
+- 330 South Atlantic for almost all the products (UR025.4 excepted), but it is less dominant further south. - South of 25°S, the interannual variability of the transports is more spread, with contributions from the western boundary (near the Brazil-Malvinas confluence), and near the eastern boundary (due to the Agulhas leakage) with the largest values around 0.06 PWT per 0.25° in ORCA0083, UR025.4 and GLORYS2V4.
 The different levels of variability in the Agulhas leakage between ORCA025 and ORAs may be attributed to the impacts of the SLA assimilation (Backeberg et al., 2014).
-However, even between ORAs these Agulhas patterns differ, e.g. the weaker contributions in ORAP5 may be due to smoothing from the super-observation method applied to the altimeter data (Mogensen et al., 2012), as also noted by Masina et al. (2015).
-In Fig. 12g, the interannual p-OTTs variances for each product are summed within 6° of the west coast across each latitude and displayed as a percentage of the total MHT variability in the tropical South Atlantie for almost all the products (UR025.4 excepted), but it is less dominant further south.

-Figure 13a shows the monthly time series of both $\psi{max}$ and the maximum southward flow in the basin interior (as in Fig. 4g), as a spatial average from 15°S to the equator.
-There appears to be greater consistency in the ORA southward transports in the second half of the time series, which is not seen in $\psi{max}$ .
-In Fig. 13b, the time series of the ENS-ORA spread for both components are also displayed.
+However, even between ORAs these Agulhas patterns differ, e.g. the weaker contributions in ORAP5 may be due to smoothing from the super-observation method applied to the altimeter data (Mogensen et al., 2012), as also noted by Masina et al. (2015). - Figure 13a shows the monthly time series of both ψ{max} and the maximum southward flow in the basin interior (as in Fig. 4g), as a spatial average from 15°S to the equator.
+There appears to be greater consistency in the ORA southward transports in the second half of the time series, which is not seen in ψ{max} .
+In Fig. 13b, the time series of the ENS-ORA spread for both 340 components are also displayed.
 A running mean of 6 months was applied to smooth the ENS-ORA monthly variability.
 Even with large variations, particularly in the first years of the time series, the ENS-ORA spread for the upper southward flow is seen to reduce from ~3 Sv to 1 Sv in the later years.
 This may be explained by the initiation of the Argo program and the increased number of observations to constrain the southward interior flow in the ORAs.
 The southward interior transports in the ORA maps of Fig.4 from 2008 to 2010 are also more consistent than before 2002, as are their northward interior transports between 30°S and 15°S in the later years (not shown).
-However, the ENS-ORA spread in $\psi{max}$ remains nearly steady over this period, although the assimilation does increase the NBC transports in the ORAs relative to the FRMs (Fig. 5).
+However, the ENS-ORA spread in ψ{max} remains nearly steady over 345 this period, although the assimilation does increase the NBC transports in the ORAs relative to the FRMs (Fig. 5).